dalmeow/whatster/README.md

 Then follow instructions received via WhatsApp text -

 ```Type <login> to log into Whatster to read messages and media sent in this chat.```

 ```Type <mail> to send an email to any email address of your choice with or without an attatchment.```

 ```Type <clarifai> to use AI to recognize the contents of a sent image.```

 ```Type <joke> to get a randomly generated joke.```

-_By default any other messages or media is saved in the user's specific account database_
+_By default any other message or media sent to the bot is saved in the user's specific account database._

-If you login to the [whatster](https://whatsterv1.web.app/) website, you can see yours saved messages and media from your chat with the bot.
+If you login to the [WhatsTer](https://whatsterv1.web.app/) website, you can see yours saved messages and media from your chat with the bot.
 You can even delete the messages and media that you don't want in that website.

 _Works in quite a sync between your WhatsApp account and the WhatsTer account_